OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 # Scenario: Caching data using offline storage techniques
 This sample Office add-in inserts a table of basketball players' stats in your file, retrieved from a local file named `sampleData.js`.
 In this sample code, data from the add-in is stored in `localStorage` to allow users who previously opened the add-in with online connection to insert the table of stats offline.

-While this add-in gets its data from a local server, implementation of local storage as shown in this sample can be extended to add-ins that get their data from online sources.
-Furthermore, although this sample runs only in Excel, local storage can be used to offline data across Word, Excel, and PowerPoint.
+While this add-in gets its data from a local server, implementation of `localStorage` as shown in this sample can be extended to add-ins that get their data from online sources.
+Furthermore, although this sample runs only in Excel, `localStorage can be used to offline data across Word, Excel, and PowerPoint.

-**Note**: Depending on the type and size of data you wish to offline, you may wish to look into other offline storage options.
-If you'd like offline capabilities to persist in the file, you may wish to store your add-in's data in [Office Settings](https://docs.microsoft.com/en-us/javascript/api/office/office.settings?view=office-js).
-Local storage is also limited in that it can only cache up to 5 MB of information.
-To store larger amounts of data offline, you may wish to consider using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API); however, as of now, IndexedDB is not supported by all browsers used by Office add-ins, and may cause your add-in to fail on some computers.
+**Note**: `localStorage` can store up to 5MB of data.
+To store larger amounts of data offline and for improved performance, consider using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
+Note that as of now, IndexedDB isn't supported by all browsers used by Office add-ins and may cause your add-in to fail on some computers.
+Furthermore, `localStorage` is not secure and should only be used for data that can be made publicly available.
+To protect add-in data while offline, consider using offline cookies.
+As another option, you can store your add-in's data in [`Office.Settings`](https://docs.microsoft.com/en-us/javascript/api/office/office.settings?view=office-js).
+Using Office.Settings will enable your add-in's offline capabilities to persist within the file (e.g. if you'd like to share your file with others).

 ## Build and run the sample